Planck 2013 results. XXVII. Doppler boosting of the CMB: Eppur si muove: Aberration and modulation

 \section{Aberration and modulation}

 Here we will present a more quantitative description of the \aberration\ and \modulation\ effects described above.
 To begin, note that, by construction, the {\em peculiar velocity}, $\vec\beta$, measures the velocity of our Solar System barycentre relative to a frame, called the {\em CMB frame}, in which the temperature dipole, $a_{1m}$, vanishes.
-However, in completely subtracting the dipole, this frame would not coincide with a suitably-defined {\em average} CMB frame, in which an observer would expect to see a dipole $C_1 \sim 10^{-10}$, given by the Sachs-Wolfe and integrated Sachs-Wolfe effects.
+However, in completely subtracting the dipole, this frame would not coincide with a suitably-defined {\em average} CMB frame, in which an observer would expect to see a dipole $C_1 \sim 10^{-10}$, given by the Sachs-Wolfe and integrated Sachs-Wolfe effects (see \citet{Zibin:2008} for discussion of cosmic variance in the CMB monopole and dipole).
 The velocity difference between these two frames is, however, small, at the level of 1\% of our observed $v$.

 If $T^\prime$ and $\hatn^\prime$ are the CMB temperature and direction as viewed in the CMB frame, then the temperature in the observed frame is given by the Lorentz transformation \citep[see, e.g.,][]{Challinor:2002zh,Sollom:2010}, \be T(\hatn) = \frac{T^\prime(\hatn^\prime)}{\gamma(1 - \hatn\cdot\vec{\beta})}, \ee where the observed direction $\hatn$ is given by \be \hatn = \frac{\hatn^\prime + [(\gamma - 1)\hatn^\prime\cdot\hat{\vec{v}} + \gamma\beta]\hat{\vec{v}}}{\gamma(1 + \hatn^\prime\cdot\vec{\beta})}, \ee and $\gamma \equiv (1 - \beta^2)^{-1/2}$.
 Expanding to linear order in $\beta$ gives \be T^\prime(\hatn^\prime) = T^\prime(\hatn - \nabla(\hatn\cdot\vec{\beta})) \equiv T_0 + \delta T^\prime(\hatn - \nabla(\hatn\cdot\vec{\beta})), \ee so that we can write the observed temperature fluctuations as \be \delta T(\hatn) = T_0\hatn\cdot\vec{\beta} + \delta T^\prime(\hatn - \nabla(\hatn\cdot\vec{\beta})) (1 + \hatn\cdot\vec{\beta}). \ee Here $T_0 = (2.7255 \pm 0.0006)$\,K is the CMB mean temperature \citep{fixsen2009}.
-The first term on the right-hand side of Eq.~(\ref{delTdecomp}) is the temperature dipole.
+The first term on the right-hand side of Eq.~\eqref{delTdecomp} is the temperature dipole.
 The remaining term represents the fluctuations, aberrated by deflection $\nabla(\hatn\cdot\vec{\beta})$ and modulated by the factor $(1 + \hatn\cdot\vec{\beta})$.